 The Railway Department proposed to build a dam on the Comet River not far from the township to provide a good supply of water for the town and the locomotives.

-The Engineer’s name as quoted from the Railway Weir Plan is W. Pagan and the date appears to be 1911 but this is not verified.
+The Engineer’s name as quoted from the Railway Weir Plan was W. Pagan and the date appears to be 1911 but this is not verified.
 William Pagan was born at Holstein, Dumfriesshire, Scotland in 1850.
 There is no date of his immigration to Australia, however on the 21 of January 1882, he was appointed a District Engineer with Queensland Railways.
 In 1902 he became Chief Engineer and appointed Deputy Commissioner in 1911.
 He died on the 9th September 1924 at Southport, Queensland.

 I have been told by a former resident of Comet that this dam was constructed by a German crew of workers, but this has not been confirmed.
 However, we do know that there were German and Italian men interred during the First World War and working at jobs on the Central Highlands so perhaps this story is correct.